mccabes292/mccabes292.github.io/pages/software.md

 href="https://github.com/mccabes292/movie"
 role="button">movie</a>

-* A framework for evaluating variance classification methods using multi-omics data.
+* A framework for evaluating multi-omic variance classification methods.
 Using data segmentation, this framework aims to identify the consistency and the extent of overfitting of multi-omics methods.
-Collaboration with Dan-Yu Lin and Mike Love (UNC-CH).
+Collaboration with Dr. Dan-Yu Lin and Dr. Mike Love.